Eye On The New Year

 Europe obtains a quarter of its gas from Russia, and around 90 per cent of its supply crosses Ukraine by pipeline.
 In spite of assurances from Russia that its dispute with its neighbour would not affect the region’s gas supplies, the pressure fell sharply on Monday in one of Europe’s principal import pipelines.

+Concern grows in EU and US over gas disruption.
 Gas flows through Slovakia’s long-distance pipeline - the main gateway for Russian gas to western Europe - had dropped 30 per cent on Monday, according to the economy ministry.
 Hungary, one of the most vulnerable countries in the region because it relies on Russian gas for almost 40 per cent of its total energy needs, saw supplies drop by half on Sunday night.

 Poland said it was receiving about a third less gas through the pipeline, while Austria’s OMV, the oil and gas company, said its supplies of Russian gas had fallen by the same amount.
 The former Soviet republic of Moldova said it had not received any Russian gas for two days.
 Russia, which this month took over the rotating presidency of the Group of Eight industrialised nations, faced growing criticism from abroad for its hardball tactics.
 On Monday the International Energy Agency warned that Russia’s international reputation could be jeopardised by its actions.